Chinese Festival Night Program, 1923

 Chinese Festival Night 1923

-This booklet with its Australian and the then Chinese Republic's Five-Colored Flag" (五色旗) prominently displayed, was published outling the event which was to feature Long Tack Sam (), a Shandong born, US based entertainer who regularly toured Australia.
-Other aspects of the entertainment included a variety of local Chinese Australian entertainers including Yep Jook-Yee Quoy as sopranoe.
+This booklet with its Australian and the then Chinese Republic's Five-Colored Flag" (五色旗) prominently displayed, was published outlining the event which was to feature Long Tack Sam (郞 德 山), a Shandong born, US based entertainer who regularly toured Australia.
+Other aspects of the entertainment included a variety of local Chinese Australian entertainers including Yep Jook-Yee Quoy as soprano.

-Others featured in the program were, Dr Reginald Jaep Wong a graduate of Sydney University as a surgeon who had worked at RPAH before moving to practice in Hong Kong; advertisements from leading Sydney Chinese bussinesses such as the Peking Cafe, herbalists and xx; and strangely a San Francsico health notice in Chinese.
+Others featured in the program were, Dr Reginald Jaep Wong, a graduate of Sydney University who had worked at RPAH as a surgeon before moving to practice in Hong Kong; advertisements from leading Sydney Chinese businesses such as the Peking Cafe, herbalists, produce merchants, and oddly a San Francisco health notice in Chinese.

 Chinese Festival Night 1923